CART Senior Transportation

 Limited funding is available through the Human Services Development Fund for reduced fare transportation for low income persons age 18-59.
 These co-pays are also the same as the Shared Ride Program.
 Only medical or social service agency appointments are eligible under this program.

 No trip takes priority.
 Transportation is provided on a first-come, first-served basis.
 The Shared Ride program requires reservations to be made one day in advance; however, persons are encouraged to make reservations days, weeks, or months in advance.
 No same-day service will be provided.
 This is a shared-ride program, therefore, for rides must be coordinated with other rides.
 Persons may have to go earlier than their appointment and may have to wait to be picked up from their appointment.
-The amount of time that anyone should have to wait is expected to be no more than 45 minutes; however, wait times may vary significantly.
+Wait times may vary significantly.
 Drivers must assist every passenger in and out of the vehicle.
 They are required to be courteous, kind, and respectful.
-For safety reasons all passengers are required to wear a seatbelt.
+For safety reasons, all passengers are required to wear a seatbelt.
 Tobacco, drug, and alcohol use on the vehicle is prohibited.
 Our fleet consists of accessible small transit buses, vans, and minivans.

 Call Central Dispatch: